Supervision for the Helping Professions

 As mentioned above, I have a keen interest in mindfulness and trained as a mindfulness teacher in 2009.
-I often bring aspects of mindfulness into my work as it helps to maintain presence and can be very calming.
+I often bring aspects of mindfulness into my work as it helps to maintain presence in my work and can be very calming.

 I don’t believe that counselling is a “one size” fits all approach so I am always looking at new ways to develop my counselling to reach more people.
 Over the past year I’ve become interested in taking therapy outdoors and have introduced “walking therapy” into my practice.
 For some people this opens up the counselling experience giving them space and a different perspective on life.
 It’s something I hope to integrate into my supervision too where appropriate.

 Student counsellors £40 (1.5 hours per BACP requirements)